SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 be euthanizing your rentiers, would you not?
 So not much of a risk factor for an MMT informed government wishing to protect *all* their people.
 2. **Imperialists** --- a large nation simply refuses to trade with you.
-MMT is not going to help here, but nor is any other school of economic thought, so you might as well adhere to MMT policy and at least maximise domestic non-bullsh*t output.
+MMT is not going to help here, but nor is any other school of economic thought, since it is a political problem.
+So you might as well adhere to MMT policy and at least maximise domestic non-bullsh*t output.

 Unemployment directly reduces output too, eroding the real wage, but that's not going to happen in the MMT Base Case, so it is not a risk factor.